Use VRS to Contact 9-1-1

 Additional 9-1-1 Tips (Part Two)

 When you dial 9-1-1 using Canada VRS your calls are treated as urgent

 Customers can use sign language using the Canada VRS app and ASL/English or LSQ/French Video Interpreters during the 9-1-1 calls.
 All 9-1-1 calls are treated as urgent.
-They go directly to first place in the Canada VRS call centre’s queue, and are answered within 30 seconds.
+They go directly to first place in the Canada VRS call centre’s queue.
 The supervisor in charge, or if a supervisor is not available, another VI is alerted to the 9-1-1 call, and assists as needed.

 Emergencies are an important reason why Canada VRS customers must keep their home address details up to date in their VRS Account profiles.